-There are always some people who fall behind on mortgage payments, and need help saving their home from foreclosure.
+2021 update: There are always some people who fall behind on mortgage payments, and need help saving their home from foreclosure.
 I’ve been doing just that for two decades.
-The following predicting a housing crisis was written in July 2006, and is just as true with the coronavirus fallout today as it was then.
+The following predicting a housing crisis was written in July 2006.
+It’s just as true with the coronavirus aftermath today as it was then.

-In August 2005, just before the bankruptcy laws changed, I wrote in this space that there was a perfect storm brewing for the average consumer.
-Since then, the bankruptcy laws have changes (in the name of reform), and indeed, it is harder — but not impossible — to get a fresh start.
+In August 2005, I wrote in this space that there was a perfect storm brewing for the average consumer.
+Since then, the bankruptcy laws have changes (in the name of reform).
+Indeed, it is harder — but not impossible — to get a fresh start.

 One area where we can get into debt trouble and feel a financial squeeze is with regard to mortgage payments.
 The past few years, property values have been soaring here in Southern California.
 This has led to many people to refinance their homes and take “cash out” — in essence using their house as an ATM.
 The result of this is that it leads to less equity and a higher mortgage payment.

 What happens if these homes with tapped out equity drop in value?
 We’re conditioned to believe that property values only go up Up UP! in Southern California.
 However, in 1989-1991, the real estate market peaked, leading to dropping property values.